The Mad Hatter Laughs Back

 So anyway.... hats!
 I decided I would create my own.
 Labour of love that was.
 The initial design had to have the largest brim in the world, for increased elegance and style.
 Obviously there would be a point at which it would become comical, so I needed to establish what that point was.
 After much experimentation and photographing the results I established the diameter of 50cm (19.5 inches).
 This would decades later be reduced to 45cm when I delegated ro the Spanish.
 I initially thought hats were round but I tried one thusly and it looked bloody awful.
 The spatial balance, volumetrics and style all looked out of whack.
 So again by trial and error I established that the width needed to be 7% narrower than the length.
 I had one additional criterion, the brim must be straight as a blade.
 This is what had inspired me in the first place.
 None of this floppy cowboy hat nonsense.
 I wanted European elegance.
 Not the Wild West.
 I always hated cowboy films.

 Also, having observed madness first hand ('Not me personally!' the hatter laughed hysterically hahahahaha), I also know that the brain can completely change your vision.
 As can hallucinogenic drugs, dreams, imagination and so on.
 States of consciousness are really what my art is all about.
 I am rarely just observational.
-Moderate cerebral alterations to vision, like colour correction and perspective, they occur in normal people with no added chemicals or indeed, imagination.
+Moderate cerebral alterations to vision, like colour correction and perspective, occur in normal people with no artificially added chemistry.

 This initial Mark 1 design did not last long as I made it out of materials which were far too heavy.
 The hat felt uncomfortable and cut off blood circulation to my head after a while, so before I turned blue, I scrapped it and experimented with lighter materials.